riscv-mcu/hbird-sdk/README.md

   This directory contains all the supported SoCs for this HummingBird SDK, the directory name for SoC and its boards should always in lower case.

-  Here we mainly support Nuclei processor cores running in Hummingbird FPGA evaluation board, the support package placed in *SoC/hbird/* and *SoC/hbirdv2/*.
+  Here we mainly support Hummingbird SoC running in FPGA evaluation board, the support package placed in *SoC/hbird/* and *SoC/hbirdv2/*.

   In each SoC's include directory, *hbird_sdk_soc.h* must be provided, and include the soc header file, for example, *SoC/hbird/Common/Include/hbird_sdk_soc.h*.